This section gives instructions on how to wrap a plugin and its required dependencies into a Nuxeo Package.

 - visibility: The visibility determines the channel where the package will be distributed on (for public, private or registered users).

-For more information on the package properties and the XML format see the Package Manifest.
+For more information on the package properties and the XML format see Package Manifest.

 See Scripting Commands for more details on using commands.

-Below is the list of available properties you can use in command files to parameterize your commands.
+Below is the list of available properties you can use in command files to parametrize your commands.

 Here is the list of properties available to install scripts: